 The animation stations will use static electricity to make tissue paper dance, surface tension to make objects scoot along a water surface and sound waves to make a toothpick dance across a wine glass—plus you can learn how a battery, a magnet and a screw can be designed to make a small motor.

 The transformation stations will show attendees how to make a square bubble or a fireproof balloon.
 And visitors can harness their own super powers when they create energy from pennies or walk on liquid Oobleck.

-The event will take place from 11 a.m. to 5 p.m. in the upstairs mezzanine galleries of the Reuben H. Fleet Science Center.
-In all there will be more than 20 interactive demonstration stations for visitors to experience and five “make it, take it” stations where attendees can make their own impossible science creations to take home.
+The event will take place from 11 a.m. to 5 p.m. in the theater lobby of the Reuben H. Fleet Science Center.
+In all there will be more than 20 interactive demonstration stations for visitors to experience.

 Impossible Science Festival admission